Disconnection and Awakening: The Little Discussed Step

 When you disconnect, you might be lonely, and depressed and experience life differently than you did when you were sleeping.

 You’re living in the gap between your new world — what and who you will attract due to similar vibrations — and your old world.
 It’s usual to feel isolated, confused, and insecure at this time.

 Awakening and the dark night of the soul

 Awakening and the dark night of the soul (the massive thunder roll of change and upheaval that threatens to break you) sometimes coincide.
 The dark night instigates revolution; it wakes you from your slumber.

 It could be a life-threatening illness or accident, a painful divorce, or another event associated with great turmoil that plunges you into depression.

-Having said that, you need not experience a dark night to wake.
-It’s just as common to evolve less painfully, although transformation is never easy.
-Awakening involves shedding some of your ego, and it won’t go without a fight.
+Having said that, you need not experience a dark night to wake up.
+It’s just as common to evolve less painfully, although the transformation is never easy.
+Awakening involves shedding some of your ego and it won’t go without a fight.

 So, what can you do to lift your well-being and encourage your evolution?

 Self-care and grounding

 Got an up-in-the-air feeling?
 A sense of being nowhere, yet having to continue?
 You need grounding.
 Focus on being in your body.
 Note your breath (mindfulness) when panic strikes and confusion abounds.